 Again, congratulations to all involved and grateful thanks to Paola for her courage & vision in developing such a comprehensive programme that speaks so movingly to these challenging times.

-Dr Cathy Fitzgerald, Founder-Director of Haumea Ecoversity (PhD by Creative Practice, NCAD, Art and Ecology Research Fellow, Burren College of Art) is a successful and popular transformational learning guide, lecturer, writer, speaker and researcher for sustainability for the creative sector, a former science researcher and an ecological art practitioner for the ongoing Hollywood Forest Story and advisor for the Carlow Creative Drummin Bog Project.
-Her work has featured in The Irish Times, and in peer-reviewed publications.
+Dr Cathy Fitzgerald, Founder-Director of Haumea Ecoversity (PhD by Creative Practice, NCAD, Art and Ecology Research Fellow, Burren College of Art) is a successful and popular transformational learning guide, lecturer, writer, speaker and researcher for sustainability for the creative sector, a former science researcher and an ecological art practitioner for the ongoing Hollywood Forest Story and advisor for the Carlow Creative Drummin Bog Project since 2017.
+Her work has been featured in The Irish Times, and in peer-reviewed publications.
 This makes her uniquely placed to guide other art professionals toward the most urgent challenge for contemporary art today – how can we effectively employ creativity and cultural leadership to inspire societal change for the better world we know is possible.

-Please feel free to contact me below.
+Or please feel free to email Cathy below.

 HAUMEA ECOVERSITY AUTUMN 2021 COURSES